lynnlangit/Hello-AWS-Data-Services/2_database-and-analytics/1_SQL/1_RDS-Aurora-MySQL/README.md

 # About AWS Redshift

-## Use AWS RDS Aurora Serverless Query Editos
+## Use AWS RDS Aurora Serverless Query Editor

 Setup your Database with these settings
 - creation -> standard create